Last updated on October 7th, 2020 at 03:05 pm

 I’ve seen people get so desperate to fill a position that they compromise with one or more of these points only to regret it later – i.e. applicant can’t work Mondays – you hire them anyway, etc. There’s no shortage of good people to fill that job or other jobs you’re looking to fill.
-As long as you respond quickly to applicants (see our other blog post about finding good applicants for more info), you’ll find the right person.
+As long as you respond quickly to applicants, you’ll find the right person.

 So, that about sums it up.
 As far as what I would pay?
 Personally, I’d probably start in the median range and maybe pay more for applicants with experience.
 I’d try not to hit the top of the high range to start though; this gives some room for raises for both a less and more experienced applicant.
 And keep in mind with an experienced applicant – YOU have NO experience working with them!
 Until you do, you really don’t know 100% what you have.
 From there, I’d give raises over time based on performance and have some type of incentive plan in place to reward stellar production.

 Q: I’m looking at purchasing a retiring doctor’s charts.
 How do I know if this is a good idea or not?

 I’m seeing this now more than ever.
 Ultimately, we’ve got a “buyer’s” market for dental practices right now with a high level of inventory.
 So, you see this a lot now, doctor selling – but charts only.

 So back to your question: is this a good idea?